-As Ingram State Technical College students complete the return to classrooms and labs, industry certification training is underway once again.
+As J. F. Ingram State Technical College students complete the return to classrooms and labs, industry certification training is underway once again.
 Safety trainer Paula Byrd will work with nearly 100 ISTC students during the summer 2021 term, delivering OSHA 10-hour general safety training at four of Ingram’s seven service locations.

 Ingram State president Annette Funderburk explained that industry credentials are a valuable resource for graduates seeking employment.
 “Our students face unique barriers to employment related to their prior incarceration,” she said, “in addition to their college certifications, industry credentials recognized by employers give graduates an extra boost of confidence in a job interview.”